tolo/InterfaCSS/README.markdown

 Layout
 ------

-When it comes to layout, InterfaCSS can help you in two ways: define layouts for views and view hierarchy setup for a view controller.
+When it comes to layout, InterfaCSS can help you in two ways: defining flexible view layouts and setup of the view hierarchy for a view controller.

 ### Layout definitions